cedricwalter/cedricwalter.github.io/_posts/_joomla/2006-06-09-refactoring-bloggx.md

  And I want to show heresome results achieved, The author has done a great job, and I have tried to bring my #Java expertise to help him bring new functionnalities faster.
 Moreover a JAVA break just for fun (but hehe I already do Java at work 🙂 ) was needed after being so frustrated with PHP…<big>
  </big>
  But let me be a little more technical, below are some numbers create with a tool of IBM: [Structural Analysis for #Java:](http://www.alphaworks.ibm.com/tech/sa4j)  Structural Analysis for JavaTM (SA4J) is a technology that analyzes structural dependencies of Java applications in order to measure their stability.
 It detects structural "anti-patterns" (suspicious design elements) and provides dependency web browsing for detailed exploration of anti-patterns in the dependency web.
-SA4J also enables "what if" analysis in order to assess the impact of change on the functionality of the application; and it offers guidelines for package re-factoring.
+SA4J also enables "what if" analysis in order to assess the impact of change on the functionality of the application; and it offers